oronder/Oronder/README.md

         - A popup will ask you to select the server and verify permissions.
     2. Associate Foundry Names to Discord Names.
         - Oronder will automatically assign names that match, but the rest are up to you.
     3. Configure Channels.
-Leaving them all to #general is ok
+Leaving them all set to #general is ok.
         - **_NOTE:_** Oronder will not work if you use private channels the bot has not been invited to!
     4. Click `Save Changes`.